APZmedia/ComfyUI-APZmedia-cleanName-from-string/README.md

-# Clean File Name Node
+# APZmedia Clean File Name Node

 ## Overview
 The Clean File Name Node is a custom node for ComfyUI designed to process and sanitize text strings for use as valid file names.
 It replaces invalid characters with a user-specified character and truncates the resulting string to a defined length.